vinkla/extended-api/README.md

 # Extended API

 > Enhancing the WordPress REST API with advanced request and response objects.

-Work in progress.
+> [!WARNING]
+> This work is in progress and has not yet been published on Packagist.
+It may or may not be published in the future.

 ## Usage